meek2100/btx-sync/README.md

 This application includes a secure, automatic update feature to ensure you always have the latest version.

 -   **On Startup**: The app quietly checks for new versions in the background.
--   **Secure**: All updates are cryptographically signed to verify they are from the developer and have not been tampered with.
+-   **Secure**: All updates are cryptographically signed using The Update Framework (TUF) to verify they are from the developer and have not been tampered with.
 -   **Seamless**: If an update is found, it will be downloaded and installed automatically.
 You will be prompted to restart the application to complete the process.
 -   **Control**: You can disable this feature at any time in the Settings panel.